bubdm/etlbox.docu/ETLBoxDocu/articles/dataflow/dataflow_simple_flow.md

 ### Source components

-All dataflow pipelines will need at least one or more sources.
+All data flow pipelines will need at least one or more sources.
 Sources are basically everything that can read data from someplace
 (e.g. CSV file or database table) and then post this data into the pipeline.
 All sources are able to read data asynchronously.
 That means, while the component reads data from the source, it simultaneously sends the already processed data to components that are connected to source.
 This is crucial when you operate with big amounts of data - you want be able to process chunks of sources and avoid to load your whole source data into memory first.
-There are be some exceptions to this behaviour, depending on your transformation type.
+There are be some exceptions to this behavior, depending on your transformation type.

 There are different build-in data sources in ETLBox, e.g.: `CsvSource`, `DbSource` or `ExelSource` that can be easily use to connect to your data.
 If you are in need of another source component, you can extend the `CustomSource`.